top of page

 Chapter 1

-Chapter 1: An Introduction to LGBTQ+ Identities
+An Introduction to LGBTQ+ Identities

 The conversation about LGBTQ+ identities can be a daunting one to enter.
 The number of vocabulary words alone can seem overwhelming, and it doesn’t help that these words, and acronyms, seem like they’re constantly changing.
 This book is meant for anyone with any level of previous knowledge or understanding of LGBTQ+ identities.
 Whether you yourself are trans or this is the very first time you’re hearing these words, this book is meant for you.
 Before we go any further, I want to take a look at a mini-dictionary of the vocabulary words that we’re going to be seeing quite a bit of over the next two chapters.
 These are short explanations, but I promise we will go much further into each term throughout this first chapter.